Therapeutic Groups

 No art experience required!

-Call the Counseling Center at 716-878-4436 to set up brief phone screening with a counselor to help determine if this is the right group to help you improve on your interpersonal goals.
+Call the Counseling Center at 716-878-4436 to set up brief phone screening with a counselor to start the counseling process.
+A brief orientation with the group leader is needed to help determine if this is the right group to help you improve on your interpersonal goals.

 Integrating Creative Arts with Interpersonal Group Therapy flyer can be viewed or downloaded here, and can be distributed to any interested student.